 If you choose not to or fail to submit verification documents, we will be unable to complete the review of your eligibility for federal financial aid and you will not receive a financial aid award..

 In rare cases, a student who has already been awarded federal financial aid may be selected for verification after financial aid has disbursed.
 In the event that this happens, items will be added to your To Do List in SIS and you will be required to complete them.
 Failure to complete the To Do List items and comply with the verification requirements will result in your aid being cancelled and any future aid not disbursing.
 Any financial aid already disbursed against your charges will also be cancelled which may result in a balance on your student account.

 If you are selected for federal verification but do not wish to complete the process and want to cancel your aid application, you should alert Student Financial Services by submitting the Financial Aid Application Cancellation Request for the appropriate academic year.

 How will verification impact my eligibility and awards?

 Information Required to be Verified

 IRS Tax Return Transcript

 In some cases, you may be required to submit an IRS Tax Return Transcript.
 This may be required even if you have submitted your complete tax return to Student Financial Services.
 If you are notified of the need for this document, there are three ways you can request it from the IRS.
-Most of these methods do not require the payment of a fee.
+None of these methods requires the payment of a fee.

 - Telephone - Call (800) 908-9946.
 A paper transcript will be mailed to the requestor within 5 to 10 days.
 Please submit it to our office by mail or fax.
 Transcripts will be sent to the address on your latest tax return, so this option may not work well for individuals who have moved since filing their most recent return.